THE TECHNOLOGICAL BASIS FOR SUSTAINABLE SOLUTIONS

 The Open Urban Data Platform (OUP) is the necessary cornerstone for the use of digital solutions in the context of sustainable and public good-oriented urban development.
 It allows urban data to be integrated, linked, and applied as needed to address challenges in various areas of urban design – be it for the purpose of more efficient traffic control, more environmentally sensitive building management, or more disability-friendly mobility services.

-An open platform approach like DKSR’s OUP also offers the enormous advantage that data sets from different systems can be easily added, harmonized, and linked: In this way, data-based solutions developed by individual municipalities become easily and quickly scalable and transferable, and can contribute to the efficient management of similar tasks of numerous municipalities beyond organizational and municipal boundaries.
+Our open-source approach means that our Plattform-Code is publicly available on GitHub.
+This offers the enormous advantage that data sets from different systems can be easily added, harmonized, and linked: In this way, data-based solutions developed by individual municipalities become easily and quickly scalable and transferable, and can contribute to the efficient management of similar tasks of numerous municipalities beyond organizational and municipal boundaries.

 OUR PLATFORM SERVICE